 When a nation is struck by something as terrible as a disaster, either natural or man-made, lives are ruined, families are lost, cities crumble and the country is hit with a devastating blow leaving those affected in a state of turmoil.

-It is when horrible occurrences like this take place where courageous men and women unite and come together as one to help their neighbor in need.
+It is when horrible occurrences like this take place that courageous men and women unite and come together as one to help their neighbor in need.
 When a country gets knocked down, it’s how they get back on their feet that determines who they are as a people.

 Let’s take a look at the top 10 worst US Disasters that have accounted for thousands of deaths and millions of heartaches.